Golem

-A golem (/ˈɡoʊləm/ GOH-ləm; גּוֹלֶם) is an animated, anthropomorphic being in Jewish folklore, which is entirely created from inanimate matter, usually clay or mud.
-The most famous golem narrative involves Judah Loew ben Bezalel, the late 16th-century rabbi of Prague.
+A golem (/ˈɡoʊləm/ GOH-ləm; גּוֹלֶם) is an animated anthropomorphic being in Jewish folklore that is created entirely from inanimate matter, usually clay or mud.
+The most famous golem narrative involves Judah Loew ben Bezalel, the late-16th-century rabbi of Prague.
 According to Moment magazine, "the golem is a highly mutable metaphor with seemingly limitless symbolism.
 It can be a victim or villain, man or woman—or sometimes both.
 Over the centuries, it has been used to connote war, community, isolation, hope, and despair."